 Shopping at the Farmers Market can be a vastly different experience than a trip to the grocery store.
 For starters you are outside in the open air and behind each produce stall is a real live farmer, with everything you need to know about the products for sale.
 Shopping at the market has its advantages but it can be a confusing concept for first time or novice shoppers.
-That is why we put together this blog that will give you all the tools and advice needed to shop at the next market like a pro.
 By following our simple tips you will leave satisfied with your reusable bags full of delicious local produce and goods, all while leaving your wallet intact.

 If you have what it takes to get up early on Saturday for the Kalamazoo Farmers Market (KFM) or Sunday for the Portage Market (PM) you will be rewarded.
 If not grab a coffee when you get there.
 As the old adage goes, the early bird gets the worm, or in this case you will beat the crowds and get first picks on the highest quality and most ripe produce.
 If you appreciate your sleep in the morning, don’t worry, some vendors offer deals at the end of the day.
 Just don't expect a giveaway, after all farmers gotta to eat too.

 Looking for a slower paced market day?
-Visit KFM on Tuesdays and Thursdays from 7:00 to 2:00ish.
+Visit KFM on Tuesdays from 8-1pm or Thursdays from 3-7pm.
 You'll usually find around eight vendors on Tuesdays and twenty on Thursday afternoons, but it changes depending on the season.
 And for those that like the crowds... check out the Night Markets from 5-10pm, on third Thursdays June through September.